EBaalhuis/Cheat_sheet_Java/README.md

 # CheatSheet
-This repository contains code for use in a cheat sheet for ACM-ICPC programming contests.
-All of the methods aim to be short, but still readable.
+This is a cheat sheet for programming competitions.
+There are no guarantees to the quality or corectness of any of the code.
+Use at your own risk.